GregOwen/GregOwen.github.io/_posts/2021-06-08-understanding-derive-clone.md

   - rust
 ---

+This post assumes that you have an entry-level familiarity with Rust: you've fought with the borrow checker enough to start to internalize some of its model; you've defined structs, implemented traits on those structs, and derived implementations of common traits using macros; you've seen [trait bounds](https://doc.rust-lang.org/rust-by-example/generics/bounds.html) and maybe used one or two.
+Most importantly, you know what the `Clone` trait is and why you would want to use it[^clone-is-an-example].

 # A Rust riddle

-Let's start with a Rust riddle.
+Now that we've set expectations, let's start with a Rust riddle.
 This code compiles:

 ```rust
 use std::rc::Rc;